vpsfreecz/haveapi/doc/protocol.md

             "description": "Describe it's meaning",
             "type": "<one of the data types>",
             "validators": ... validators ...,
-            "default": "default value that is used if the parameter is omitted" }
+            "default": "default value that is used if the parameter is omitted", "protected": true/false
+        }